hollystandring/dwm-bar/README.md

 $ chmod +x dwm_bar.sh
 ```
 ## Recommendations
-To make the most out of unicode support, consider using a font that inludes many unicode charachters.
+To make the most out of Unicode support, consider using a font that includes many Unicode characters.
 For example:
 * [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts)
 * [Siji](https://github.com/stark/siji)
 * [Font Awesome](https://fontawesome.com/)

-While not always neccessary, it's a good idea to specify these fonts in your dwm config.
+While not always necessary, it's a good idea to specify these fonts in your dwm config.
 ## Quick Start
 Simply run the script and dwm should display your bar:
 ```